Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/README.md

 A successful build prints the two compile/link lines and leaves a `diag` binary next to the `Makefile`.
 One `ld: warning: ignoring duplicate libraries: '-lomp'` is harmless.

-> **Intel macOS:** Homebrew's prefix is `/usr/local` rather than `/opt/homebrew`, so substitute it in both paths above.
+> **Intel macOS:** Homebrew's prefix is `/usr/local` rather than `/opt/homebrew`, so substitute it in both preceding paths.

 ##### Linux (Ubuntu/Debian) — untested

-The listed prerequisites below cover MPI, OpenMP, and BLAS/LAPACK.
+The following prerequisites cover MPI, OpenMP, and BLAS/LAPACK.
 GCC supports `-fopenmp` natively, so no compiler override is needed.
 This has **not** been verified on Linux; treat it as a starting point:

 ```bash
 sudo apt install -y libopenmpi-dev libomp-dev libblas-dev liblapack-dev